DataDog/datadog-agent/docs/agent/hash.md

 two keys generate the same hash, because the HashMap stores values in buckets, it can test the different entries behind the same hash and return the proper value.
-This does not exist in the aggregator: while writing to the map, it is unknown if the value form another sample is being overwritten.
+This does not exist in the aggregator: while writing to the map, it is unknown if the value from another sample is being overwritten.
 For the aggregator, it is important to avoid collisions as much as possible.